AliYoussef96/gtAI/docs/Introduction.rst

 gtAI is a package implemented in python to measure the tRNA adaptation index (tAI) [1], based on a novel approach [2].
 The main advantages of this approach:

-1) it is based only on the tRNA copy numbers (or tRNA levels) and the coding sequences, with no need for additional gene expression information.
+1) It is based on the tRNA gene copy number (or tRNA levels) and the coding sequences, with no need for additional gene expression information. (can be used If available)

-2) it use a genetic algorithm, to optimize the sij-values-values (equation 1).
+2) It uses a genetic algorithm to optimize the sij-values (equation 1).

-3) it overperform the two methods suggested before (the original tAI [1] and stAI [3]) to calculate the tAI.
+3) It outperforms previously suggested methods (the original tAI [1] and stAI [3]) to calculate the tAI.

-**Note: the (g) in gtAI stand for genetic, as in the genetic algorithm, used in the implementation, but it calculates the know tAI [1].**
+**Note: The "g" in gtAI stands for genetic, as in the genetic algorithm used in the implementation, but it calculates the known tAI [1].**